Open house

 You will find below Tourisme Montréal's sectors of interest for this call for projects:

-• Projects related to a winter offer/initiative in the extended Downtown area (Papineau to Atwater/Sherbrooke to de la Commune) and the Parc Jean-drapeau and Mont-Royal sectors;
+- Projects related to a winter offer/initiative in the expanded downtown area (Papineau to Atwater/Sherbrooke to de la Commune) and the Parc Jean-Drapeau and Mount Royal sectors;

 Three categories of projects are eligible: